polyfy/polylith/readme.md

     util       util     x--   xx-   --
     -          cli      x--   xx-   --

-  This example shows a sample project.
+  This example shows a sample workspace.
 Let's go through each section:

   1. stable since: dec73ec | stable-lisa

-     Shows the most recent commit marked as stable, or the previous build if since:previous-release was given, or the first commit in the repository if no tag was found, followed by the tag (if found).
+     Shows the most recent commit marked as stable, or the last release if since:release or since:previous-release was given, or the first commit in the repository if no tag was found, followed by the tag (if found).
      More information can be found in the 'diff' command help.

-  2. environments: 2   interfaces: 3
+  2. projects: 2   interfaces: 3
      bases:    1   components: 4

-     Shows how many environments, bases, components and interfaces there are in the workspace.
+     Shows how many projects, bases, components and interfaces there are in the workspace.

   3. active profiles: default

      Shows the names of active profiles.
-The profile paths are merged into the development environment.
+The profile paths are merged into the development project.
 A profiles is an aliase in ./deps.edn that starts with a +.
 If no profile is selected, the default profile is automatically selected.